pagelines/pl-demo-content/README.md

 # PageLines Demo Content
 ===============

 In this public repository you will find the demo content (.xml file) and configuration file (pl-config.json file) for all PageLines created DMS-based themes.

+In order to get the content you want, you will need to download this entire repository.
+On the right side of this page, click the button that says "Download ZIP".
+Once you've downloaded the zip file, unzip it and locate the demo content folder that corresponds to the theme you're using.

 ### How To Install

-To install the demo content and activate the demo's settings you must do the following.
+To install the demo content and activate the demo's settings you must do the following:

 1. Install the WordPress Importer
 2. Go to Tools > Import > From WordPress